-It is easy to calculate the profit and loss of an intended trade manually if US dollar terms are used to quote a pair of currency.
-The calculations, however, can become complex when other foreign currency pairs are used.
-This is why profit and loss of forex calculators are essential.
+It is easy to calculate the profit and loss of an intended trade manually if US dollar terms get used to quoting a pair of currency.
+The calculations, however, can become complicated when other foreign currency pairs get used.
+Profit and loss of forex calculators are essential.

 8. Forex Pivot Point Calculator

-In forex trading, a pivot point is referred to as an indicator used by professional market makers and forex traders to determine points around which the market could shift.
-This shift is in reference to resistance levels and potential support areas where the change in price movements can be experienced.
+In forex trading, a pivot point gets referred to as an indicator used by professional market makers and forex traders to determine points around which the market could shift.
+This shift is about resistance levels and potential support areas where the change in price movements can get experienced.

 Pivot point forex calculators are used to calculate these pivot points.

 These forex calculators are used to establish pivot points for any financially-traded instrument such as stocks, bonds, options, commodities, and futures.

 These instruments must, however, have a close, high, or low price within any given span.
 Pivot points are quite essential in determining the direction a trade is likely to take on a daily, weekly, or even monthly basis.